Dean177/deanmerchant.com/src/pages/cv.md

 I love learning new technologies, languages, rock climbing and trying to get other people as enthusiastic about those pursuits as I am.

-I have just finished a year long sabatical which I used to tour europes best rock climbing destinations.
+I have just finished a year long sabatical which I used to tour Europe's best rock climbing destinations.

-Since I wasn't climbing every day I kept my skills sharp with a couple of projects:
+Since I couldn't climb __every__ day I kept my skills sharp with a couple of projects:

-- [FIA](https://figureit.app): A mobile app to help you deal with timezones (keeping in touch with friends is tricky!)
+- [FIA](https://figureit.app): A mobile app to help you deal with timezones (keeping in touch with international friends is tricky!)
-- Dice words with friends (Unpublished): I built a multi-player [boggle](https://en.wikipedia.org/wiki/Boggle) clone in a particularly rainy weekend (I did not win the boggle tournament)
+- Dice words with friends (unpublished): I built a multi-player [boggle](https://en.wikipedia.org/wiki/Boggle) clone in a particularly rainy weekend (I did not win the boggle tournament)
-- Flash Climbing (Unpublished): A rock climbing app which lets you create and share routes.
-Think [Peloton](https://www.onepeloton.co.uk) for rock climbing.
+- Flash Climbing (unpublished): A rock climbing app which lets you create and share routes, harnessing machine learning for [grading](https://en.wikipedia.org/wiki/Grade_(climbing)) suggestions.
+Think somewhere between [Peloton](https://www.onepeloton.co.uk) and [Strava](https://www.strava.com) for rock climbing.
 - [reason-standard](https://github.com/dean177/reason-standard): A portable and safe standard library enhancement for ReasonML & Ocaml.

 ## Professional work